Confinement-induced motion of ciliates

 where $n$ is a natural number and $\mathcal{G}_n$ are the respective Fourier coefficients of $\mathcal{G}(x)$.
 In the limits of small curvature of the ciliate body ($R_0/R_c \ll 1$) and shallow corrugation ($R_1/R_0 \ll 1$), a linearization with respect to these parameters shows that only the Fourier coefficient for $n=1$ is non-zero, becoming $\mathcal{G}_1 = 2R_1/R_0$.
 Clearly, in the case where the spatiotemporal dynamics of the ciliary carpet is discarded ($v_1=0$), the channel is flat ($R_1 =0$), or the wavelengths of the metachronal wave and the corrugation do not match ($\lambda_c \neq \lambda_w/n$), the ciliate swims with a velocity $v_p = - v_0$, as it would when placed in bulk fluid.
 However, if none of the three previous conditions are met, a resonance between the local hydrodynamic resistance (resulting from the ccorrugated wall profile) and the fluid forcing (resulting from the metachronal wave) generates the extra term in Eq.\ \eqref{eq_lubTheory}.
 The effect on the trajectory of the ciliate can be seen by numerically solving Eq.\ \eqref{eq_lubTheory}, the results of which we show in Fig.\ \ref{fig:purely_lubrication}(a).
 When $v_1/v_m =0.7$ (full lines), where $v_m$ is the metachronal-wave speed, the ciliate swims with an overall drift and superimposed oscillations.

 Remarkably, such a drift occurs even when the ciliary carpet does not generate net fluid transport along its surface [$v_0=0$, magenta lines in Fig.\ \ref{fig:purely_lubrication}(a)].
 An organism with $v_0=0$ cannot propel itself in a bulk fluid, but it is able to when placed in a corrugated channel of appropriate wavelength.
 The cause is an imbalance between the net propulsion generated by the power stroke and the recovery stroke.
 While both generate the same slip velocity (in magnitude), they are performed in regions of different film thickness, where the generated flow experiences different effective hydrodynamic resistances [see Fig.\ \ref{fig:purely_lubrication}(b)].
 The result is directed motion even when the time-and-space-averaged slip velocity is zero.
+Every pair of forward and backward beating cilia can be thought of as two people playing tug-of-war.
+Even if they are equally strong, the pair will still move if one person stands on dry concrete and the other on slippery mud.
+Thus, motion is enabled by a variation in the friction profile, which occurs on a length scale comparable to the rope's length.
 Depending on the phase difference between the corrugated wall and the velocity profile on the surface of the ciliate, the ciliate swims either with or against the metachronal wave.
 What enables net propulsion (rather than oscillation about a certain position) is the fact that the metachronal wave has a given direction.
 Because the velocity of the metachronal wave in the laboratory frame is the sum of the velocities of the ciliate velocity and of the metachronal wave, configurations of the flow leading to swimming against the wave persist longer than configurations which lead to swimming with the wave.
-As such, the ciliate spends more time swimming against the metachronal wave than with it, as can be seen in Supplementary Video 1.
+As such, the ciliate spends more time swimming against the metachronal wave than with it, as can be seen in Supplemental Video 1 .